open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-01.png
   :alt: Processor Plugin Template Repository

 4. Name the repository **"ttl-event-generator"**, and optionally add a description.
+Also be sure to choose which GitHub account will own the repository.

-5. Click the "Create repository from template" button to initialize a new repository.
+5. Click the "Create repository" button to initialize a new repository.

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-02.png
   :alt: Create TTLEventGenerator Repository